E2105/manta-simulator/README.md

-# The Manta Simulator
+# The Manta ROV Simulator

-## A Modified Simulator based on the UVV Simulator
+The Manta ROV simulator is based on the UUV Simulator and has been adopted to fit the E2105 bachelor thesis on ROV and ASV collaboration

-This is is not currently used.
+Instructions on how to use it will come soon